modlev/Digital-Electronics-2/README.md

 We used SimulIDE for our scheme.
 The scheme consist of:
 - LCD display - shows to the user the status of situation.
 If the password is written incorrectly then the word "Incorrect" lights up on LCD;
 - AVR microcontroller Atmega328 - is meant to control the whole system;
-- 4x3 keyboard - is used for the intput of the password;
+- 4x3 keyboard - is used for the input of the password;
 - Audio output device - this hardware device is used to alert the user, that a wrong password was entered;
 - Relay - is used to unlock the door;
 - BJT transistor - is used as a switch, to unlock the door;